milkcircle/milkcircle.github.io/_posts/2019-01-31-waterfall.md

 where the rush of water mirrored my rush of endorphins
 and anticipation roared in my ears

-and we, soaked in the river tears,
+and we, soaked in river tears,
 would share our drowned laughter no-one else hears

-behind the cascading curtains,
+behind cascading curtains,
 we'd prepare for the debut of our epic play
 and dress in costumes we bought each other
 waiting for the drapes to part

-for the moment we could act our pretend future
+for a moment we could act our pretend future
 to a sea of silent life
 and end our scenes to the waves' thunderous applause